-Upon receiving the SPLIT kit, store it in a +2 to +8 °C refrigerator.
+Upon receiving the SPLIT kit, store it at +2 to +8 °C.

-Caution: Phase lock gel tubes must not be frozen.
+ATTENTION: Phase lock gel tubes must not be frozen.
+Optionally, they can be stored at room temperature together with the purification columns.

 ${\bf IB}$ is to be used at +4 °C. All other components (especially phase lock gel tubes) should get to room temperature before use.